ss2552/Guide_3DS/docs/fi_FI/installing-boot9strap-(super-skaterhax).md

 2. Aseta SD-korttisi tietokoneeseesi

-3. Copy everything from the Super-skaterhax `.zip` to the root of your SD card, overwriting any existing files
+3. Copy everything from the Super-skaterhax `.zip` to the root of your SD card.
+If any of the files exist, overwrite them with the new files.
     ::: info

     ![](/images/screenshots/skaterhax/skater-root-layout.png)